lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Brakia** _(02-Jul-18 05:22 PM)_

-> I'm just...a big question.
+> I'm just... a big question.

 **Bagelwrecker** _(02-Jul-18 05:22 PM)_

-@Magic8Ball Do I run to the bathroom to puke?
+@Magic8Ball Does Seth run to the bathroom to puke?

 **Magic8Ball** _(02-Jul-18 05:22 PM)_